finance calculator

 Worked examples

-$22k remaining, 8% APR, 60 mo orig, 18 mo in → new 5.5%/60 mo, $350 fees
+$22k remaining, 8% APR, 60‑month original term, 18 months in → refi at 5.5% for 60 months with $350 fees

-• Current P&I ≈ $446; balance today ≈ $16,294
+• Current P&I payment ≈ $446; balance today ≈ $16,294 based on 18 months of payments.

-• New P&I ≈ $311; monthly savings ≈ $135; breakeven ≈ 2.6 months
+• New P&I payment on $16,294 at 5.5% over 60 months ≈ $311; monthly savings ≈ $135.

-$18k remaining, 9.5% APR, 72 mo orig, 30 mo in → new 6.25%/60 mo, $500 fees
+$18k remaining, 9.5% APR, 72‑month original term, 30 months in → refi at 6.25% for 60 months with $500 fees

-• Current P&I ≈ $329; balance today ≈ $11,715
+• Current P&I payment ≈ $329; balance today ≈ $11,715.

-• New P&I ≈ $228; monthly savings ≈ $101; breakeven ≈ 4.9 months
+• New P&I payment on $11,715 at 6.25% over 60 months ≈ $228; monthly savings ≈ $101.

 Deep dive

-This auto refinance calculator compares your current car loan to a refi offer, showing new payment, interest saved, and breakeven after fees so you can decide if it’s worth it.
+This auto refinance calculator compares your current car loan to a refi offer, showing new payment, interest saved, and breakeven after fees so you can decide if it’s truly worth it.

 FAQs

-Should I finance the refi fees?
+Should I finance the refi fees or pay them upfront?

-What if I extend the term?
+What if I extend the term on the refinance?

 Related calculators